Pentecost 20 year B Sermon 1 Corinthians 4:1-13

 And when that happens we begin to hate ourselves.
 I wonder if you ever said those words inwardly, ‘I hate myself.’

-But now the good news of the gospel.
-The good news I’d love to bless [this] city and its citizens and all the people of Aotearoa New Zealand.
+good news I’d love to bless [this] city and its citizens and all the people of

 Jesus transforms the ego by giving us a new identity that brings righteousness, peace and joy.
 Listen to what Paul says,